Reiner Grundmann: Life and academic career

 Grundmann took his A-levels at Schelztor Gymnasium in Esslingen.
 He studied sociology in Berlin and received his doctorate 1989 at the European University Institute (EUI), Florence (Italy).
-His habilitation about environmental policy on the ozone layer challenge took place at the University of Bielefeld in 1998 under the auspices of Peter Weingart from the Center for Interdisciplinary Research, Bielefeld.
+His habilitation about environmental policy on the ozone layer challenge took place at Bielefeld University in 1998 under the auspices of Peter Weingart from the Center for Interdisciplinary Research, Bielefeld.
 Grundmann held post-doctoral positions, at the Wissenschaftszentrum Berlin, at the Graduate college Risk and private law at the University of Bremen, and at the Max Planck Institute for the Study of Societies, Cologne.
 In 1997 he took up a position at Aston University and is since 2012 at the University of Nottingham.

 Grundmann's interest in the role of expertise in modern society is influenced by frameworks such as Post-normal science and Roger Pielke Jr.'s Honest broker.
 Both are in line with basic works in the sociology of science and technology doubting a direct influence of "certain knowledge" or "settled science" on political decision making, which is being discussed as the linear model of science policy interaction.
 His work challenges widespread believes in global success or failure of environmental policy as result of scientific consensus, or as an outcome of corporate power.
 In contrast, he shows the relevance of transnational policy networks.